taimoon/Note/About Course.md

 # Preface
 This article mirros someone's thought about his university course.
-Don't expect it is useful.
+Don't expect it is useful and don't take this seriously.

 # Background - Course Review